oceanbase/ob-samples/python/README.md

 ## Introduction

-Please add Phython samples in this directory.
+Please add Python samples in this directory.